AmirhosseinHonardoust/Anomaly-Detection/README.md

 ## How Anomalies Are Scored

-Each row gets a vote from four detectors — Isolation Forest, LOF, a per-customer rolling Z-score, and a per-category daily-volume burst detector.
+Each row gets a vote from four detectors, Isolation Forest, LOF, a per-customer rolling Z-score, and a per-category daily-volume burst detector.
 A row is reported as an anomaly if **at least 2 of the 4** detectors flag it. `severity` blends the Isolation Forest and LOF scores (each min-max normalized to [0, 1]) into a single 0–1 ranking score.

-> The rolling Z-score (`zscore_7`) is also one of the four features fed to Isolation Forest and LOF, so those three votes aren't fully independent — the Z-score baseline informs the ML models too, not just its own standalone vote.
+> The rolling Z-score (`zscore_7`) is also one of the four features fed to Isolation Forest and LOF, so those three votes aren't fully independent, the Z-score baseline informs the ML models too, not just its own standalone vote.
 The baseline itself only looks at a customer's **prior** transactions (never the current row), so a large transaction can't inflate its own baseline and dampen its own score.
 The burst detector is independent of this: it works on daily per-category transaction counts, not individual amounts, so it catches a different failure mode (a sudden burst of many small transactions) that the row-level detectors structurally cannot see.
 It follows the same prior-only design (`--burst-day-window` days, `shift(1)` before rolling) so a burst day can't inflate its own baseline.

 Isolation Forest and LOF features are standardized (zero mean, unit variance) before fitting, so `amount` (which can run into the thousands) doesn't dominate LOF's distance-based neighbor calculation over the smaller-scale `dayofweek` / `month` / `zscore_7` features.

-Bad input is rejected early with a clear message rather than a raw sklearn stack trace — an input that's empty after cleaning, or has fewer rows than `--lof-n-neighbors`, raises a `ValueError` explaining why.
+Bad input is rejected early with a clear message rather than a raw sklearn stack trace, an input that's empty after cleaning, or has fewer rows than `--lof-n-neighbors`, raises a `ValueError` explaining why.

 ---